🔼The name Vedan: Summary

 🔼Why the confusion

-The reason for all this confusion is that in his long list of locality names, Ezekiel never starts with ו, the particle of conjunction usually translated with "and" (verses 29 through 32 start with ו but not as preludes to localities).
+The reason for all this confusion is that in his long list of locality names, Ezekiel never starts with ו, the particle of conjunction usually translated with "and" (verses 27:29 through 27:32 start with ו but not as preludes to localities).
 This suggests that the phrase ודן is a name: wdn or Vedan, of an otherwise unheard of place.
-But the fact that Vedan is otherwise unheard of makes it suspicious, as all other names that Ezekiel mentions are of very well known places (save perhaps for Helbon of verse 18 and Chilmad of verse 23).
+But the fact that Vedan is otherwise unheard of makes it suspicious, as all other names that Ezekiel mentions are of very well-known places (save perhaps for Helbon of 27:18 and Chilmad of 27:23).

 But additionally, names that start with a ו are exceedingly rare in the Bible, which heaps an additional amount of suspicion on the validity of our name.
 Especially since the particle ו is a very common means to start a sentence, and the part that follows the ו is דן, which is the common name Dan, translators of the past have been tempted to go with the familiar Dan and not with the unfamiliar Vedan.